 They Are Relatively New in Ottawa

 Keep in mind that coach houses became officially legal dwellings only a few years ago.
 So, they’re still a relatively new concept for homeowners and renters alike.
 Also, the restrictions and regulations are always subject to change, so it’s important to keep up-to-date regularly to ensure that you’re staying on track with all of the legal requirements.
 There’s nothing worse than having everything planned, ready to go and then a legal blunder prevents you from continuing with your dream build.
 So, take the time to do your research and due diligence beforehand.
-When you’re ready to jump-start your coach house project, contact us at the Renosgroup.ca.
+When you’re ready to start considering a coach house project, contact us, or give us a call at (613)727-9427 at Renosgroup.ca.
 We can discuss your needs, offer our expert advice on how to create what you’re envisioning, and we can help you sort through all of the regulations and zoning bylaws to make it as simplified and stress-free as possible.